It's 'Small Business day' today, June 27, so here are 20 impressive Irish family businesses that are worth your attention.

 Sandy and John

 Forest Avenue is one of Dublin’s most raved about restaurants.
-Now in its fifth year, the foodie haven was opened by Sandy Wyer and her husband John in 2013, who take a very hands-on approach to running the business.
+Now in its sixth year, the foodie haven was opened by Sandy Wyer and her husband John in 2013, who take a very hands-on approach to running the business.
 From the beginning the duo wanted the food and service to be of a very high standard; for the food to be gastronomic but familiar, with a particular focus on sourcing high-quality ingredients.

 People often ask the couple how they manage to work together, to which Sarah replies “the truth is we love it.
 We respect, inspire and admire each other very much.
 And although at the beginning there were lots of rows, over the past five years of business we’ve developed a wonderful working relationship.”